John Catalano

-John Catalano (born November 3, 1949) is an American Republican Party politician, who has served in the New Jersey General Assembly since 2020, where he represents the 10th Legislative District.
+John Catalano (born November 3, 1949) is an American Republican Party politician, who served in the New Jersey General Assembly from 2020 to 2024, where he represented the 10th Legislative District.

 Biography

 A graduate of Midwestern State University, Catalano owns and operates a jewelry store.
 Catalano served on the Brick Township Council in 2010.

 New Jersey Assembly

 In March 2019, Catalano was selected by acclimation by the Ocean County Republican Party to receive the official party line for the 10th district's second assembly seat, after David W. Wolfe announced that he would be leaving the assembly after 28 years in office.

-Catalano took office in the Assembly on January 15, 2020.
+Catalano took office in the Assembly on January 14, 2020.